Nervosys/Botnix/pkgs/by-name/README.md

 ## Validation

-CI performs [certain checks](../test/nixpkgs-check-by-name/README.md#validity-checks) on the `pkgs/by-name` structure.
+CI performs [certain checks](../test/botpkgs-check-by-name/README.md#validity-checks) on the `pkgs/by-name` structure.
-This is done using the [`nixpkgs-check-by-name` tool](../test/nixpkgs-check-by-name).
+This is done using the [`botpkgs-check-by-name` tool](../test/botpkgs-check-by-name).

 You can locally emulate the CI check using

 ```
-$ ./pkgs/test/nixpkgs-check-by-name/scripts/run-local.sh master
+$ ./pkgs/test/botpkgs-check-by-name/scripts/run-local.sh master
 ```

 See [here](../../.github/workflows/check-by-name.yml) for more info.